U.S. should refrain from export controls in pandemic response -Chamber of Commerce

 The U.S. Chamber of Commerce on Wednesday urged the United States to refrain from adopting export controls or other measures that could impede the movement of medicines and other essential goods needed to combat the coronavirus pandemic.
 The chamber said it welcomed a joint pledge issued Wednesday by Australia, Canada and other countries to keep supply chains open and avoid export controls, and urged Washington to follow suit.

 "To date, the U.S. has laudably refrained from imposing export controls on these goods, and we urge the United States to continue to avoid such measures, which would immediately undermine U.S.-based production of medical supplies," Chamber Executive Vice President Myron Brilliant said in a statement.
-There are growing concerns about protectionist measures being discussed or adopted as countries scramble to respond to a virus that has sickened 435,400 people across the world and killed more than 19,500.
+There are growing concerns about protectionist measures being discussed or adopted as countries scramble to respond to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)